 Stormwater runoff picks up pollutants like oil, chemicals, fertilizer, pet waste, soap, and others and carries them to the nearest storm drain.
 In Kirkland, all storm drains lead to the nearest creek, wetland, or Lake Washington, which means polluted stormwater runoff harms our water quality.
 Stormwater runoff is not cleaned or filtered before it reaches our waterways.

-Stormwater runoff quickly flows downstream from developed land during the rainy season.
-As a result, this water can cause localized flooding of homes and businesses and overwhelm streams, wetlands and wildlife habitat.
-This flooding harms streams and wetlands and destroys habitat needed for fish and other wildlife.
+Stormwater runoff quickly runs off developed land during the rainy season.
+As a result, this water can cause flooding of homes, businesses, and roads.
+Stormwater also floods and harms streams and wetlands needed for fish and other wildlife habitat.

 Learn how you can keep stormwater clean and prevent water pollution

 Prevent pollution and erosion from construction and development